kubewarden/docs/docs/writing-policies/wasi/01-intro-wasi.md

 :::note

-Recent project work indicates it may be possible to provide context aware capabilities for WASI policies.
-If this is of interest to you then please get in touch.
+Recent project work indicates it may be possible to provide context-aware capabilities for WASI policies.
+If this is of interest to you, please get in touch.
 We can then prioritize the effort.

 :::